 I’m going to return to those themes in future posts; but given that the new administration is now in power, and it’s time to interrupt analyses of how and why, with discussions of what it is doing.

-Not only have all three elements of this core come under assault in Trump’s first week in office—they have come under assault specifically in association with his war on migrants: religious discrimination in migration, extrajudicial detention being carried in airports as we speak, and the idea of a 20% tariff wall on goods to pay for the physical border wall.
+Not only did all three elements of this core come under assault in Trump’s first week in office — they came under assault specifically in association with his war on migrants: religious discrimination in migration, extrajudicial detention being carried in airports, and the idea of a 20 percent tariff wall on goods to pay for the physical border wall.

 As Dylan Matthews argues, the liberal political theorist Judith Shklar’s essay “The Liberalism of Fear” helps us to see the centrality of resisting cruelty and lawless state violence to the liberal vision of the free society.
 (My first book aimed to apply Shklar’s insights to the political treatment of ethnic and cultural minorities; its title was a direct reference to the essay.)
 Until the end-of-week Muslim ban and abandonment of refugees, I would have said that the great horror of Trump’s first week was the mooted possibility of reopening black site prisons and his enthusiasm about torture—an enthusiasm he says he’ll reluctantly hold in check in deference to the views of some of his top appointees, though it’s hard to imagine his “deference” to these subordinates lasting forever.

 But the developing war on immigrants puts us squarely into liberalism-of-fear terrain now.
 Coercive border control is an especially central location for those fearful rule-of-law concerns.
 It routinely involves indefinite detention without legal counsel or trial.
 While intelligence agencies all too often exercise state violence without legal oversight, for those charged with border control it is a constant.
 This weekend, legal residents of the United States were prevented from boarding their planes home, or on arrival in the U.S., were physically detained without counsel or legal process.